santidiazl/santidiazl/README.md

 I'm a front-end developer from **Toronto, Canada** 🇨🇦.

-I love front-end development and its rich ecosystem and enjoy, in particular, working with React and TypeScript.
+I love front-end development and working with its rich ecosystem, particularly React and TypeScript.

 ## 🧰 Tools and technologies I code with